How to Generate Subtitles in iMovie?

 Why Consider Adding Subtitles to iMovie Projects?

-Subtitles in iMovie make content accessible to a broader audience, including individuals who are deaf or hard of hearing, ensuring inclusivity.
+Subtitles in iMovie make content accessible to a broader audience, including individuals who are deaf or hard of hearing, ensuring inclusivity and created space for closed captioning jobs .
+If you're working with online content, you can also transcribe YouTube videos to generate accurate subtitles efficiently.
 They aid comprehension, mainly when the video includes complex terminology, accents, or low audio quality.

 Subtitles also cater to viewers in sound-sensitive environments, allowing them to engage with the content without audio.
 They enhance the SEO and discoverability of online content, as search engines will index text, drawing a larger audience.